ruig1992/laravel-blog-test/README.md

 For login as **Blog user** open http://localhost:8000/login and in the Login form enter:

 login - *test@test.com* and password - *password*

+---

+P.S.: the third task uses Google Custom Search API with credentials - Search Engine ID and Google API key.
+The credentials specified in the config are required for the demo test.

+For creation own Search Engine ID you have to go to https://cse.google.com/cse

+For generation API key you have to go to https://console.developers.google.com

+**Attention!** Max quota for Google Custom Search API free usage - 100 requests per 1 day